Skip to content

 Suppose that the analysis of an application has shown the need for a module M with input parameters Ei and output parameters Sj.
 Recall that input parameters are information that the calling program provides to the called program, and conversely, output parameters are information that the called program provides to the calling program.
 In VBScript, there are several solutions for output parameters:

 • If there is only one output parameter, it can be made the result of a function.
-In this case, there is no longer an output parameter, but simply a function result.
+There is then no longer an output parameter, but simply a function result.

 • If there are n output parameters, one of them can serve as the function result, with the remaining n-1 acting as output parameters.
 Alternatively, instead of a function, one can use a procedure with n output parameters.
 One can also use a function that returns an array containing the n values to be returned to the calling program.
 Recall that the called program returns its results to the calling program by value.
 This copying is avoided when output parameters are passed by reference.
 This latter solution therefore saves time.